brillout/wildcard-api/docs/intro.template.md

-if all you want to do is to retrieve/mutate your data from your React/Vue/Angular frontend, then Wildcard offers an alternative that is vastly simpler: all you need to know to use Wildcard is written in this readme.
+if all you want to do is to retrieve/mutate your data from your React/Vue/Angular frontend, then Wildcard offers an alternative that is vastly simpler: all you need to know is written in this readme.

 If you are a startup and
-you want to quickly ship/evolve your product, then we believe that Wildcard is the way go.
+you want to quickly ship/evolve your product, then we believe that Wildcard to be the way go.
 (Wildcard is actually already used by couple of startups.)

 !INLINE ./snippets/section-footer.md --hide-source-path